Bible Book of Daniel, Part 8 - Chapters 10 & 11

 “And in his estate shall stand up a vile person, to whom they shall not give the honour of the kingdom: but he shall come in peaceably, and obtain the kingdom by flatteries.” – Daniel 11:21

-Verse 22 - Tiberius was a horrible person and poor leader, and led to violence against and killing alleged seditionists.
-There is even reference to Christ Himself being crucified during this period (Pilate was the uncle of Tiberius’ wife).
+Verse 22 - Tiberius was a horrible person and poor leader, and he led to violence against and killing of alleged seditionists.
+There is even a reference to Christ Himself being crucified during this period (Pilate was the uncle of Tiberius’ wife).

 “And with the arms of a flood shall they be overflown from before him, and shall be broken; yea, also the prince of the covenant.” – Daniel 11:22

 Right in the centre of the forty-five verses after verse twenty-two, we have the life of Christ on earth prophecised.